Raphael-Boichot/A-penultimate-Arduino-DHT22-recorder/README.md

 - An [Arduino Uno](https://fr.aliexpress.com/item/1005006088733150.html), the cheaper the better;
 - A [generic SD shield](https://fr.aliexpress.com/item/1005006005013220.html) (regular or micro, does not care);
 - A [DHT22 module with everything integrated](https://fr.aliexpress.com/item/1005005996195284.html).
 The red AM2302 stuff is the one I used;
+- A [prototyping board](https://fr.aliexpress.com/item/1005005992632489.html) if you want to stay on the neat side;
 - Two leds and two 220 Ohms resistors.
-In fact the Arduino D pins are current limited to 20 mA so no resistor is probably OK too (I used none because I don't care).
+In fact the Arduino D pins are current limited to 20 mA so no resistor is probably OK too (I used none because I don't care and my LEDs are still alive after months of use);
 - The quite old [Adafruit DHT library](https://github.com/adafruit/DHT-sensor-library) is to be used here among the dozens of other possible libraries.
+It should probably be easily adapted to more recent forks.

 ## The pinout
 ![](Pictures/Schematic_DHT22.png)